 This topic explains how to use feature flag prerequisites to enable or disable features based on different states.

-In the screenshot above, the "Pricing tier" flag is a prerequisite of the "Markdown List" flag.
-To meet a prerequisite, the prerequisite flag must be On, and the user must receive the variation you specify.
+In the example above, the "Pricing tier" flag is a prerequisite of the "Markdown List" flag.
+The "Markdown List" flag will not be evaluated for a user unless the "Pricing tier" flag is On and the user receives the

 To meet a prerequisite, the prerequisite flag must be On.
 LaunchDarkly considers the prerequisite unfulfilled if the prerequisite flag is off, regardless of the value being served.